gottagofaster236/RewardsTheater/README.md

 ![ui](readme_images/ui.png)

 ## Requirements
-- You are a Twitch Affiliate or Partner and have channel points enabled.
+- You have a Twitch channel and have [channel points enabled](https://help.twitch.tv/s/article/channel-points-guide).
 - OBS version 31.1.1 or newer.

 ## Setting up